metrorailings/OwlBlog/content/posts/2022-circa-millions-week-11-predictions.md

 Packers - 1L
 Vikings - 7W

 The Cowboys are coming off a loss against Green Bay.
-Granted, the Packers were desperate for
+Granted, the Packers were desperate for a win after suffering through a whole bunch of losses, but the Cowboys lost this game surrendering a double-digit lead in the fourth quarter.
+That's pretty pathetic.

 ##### _Injuries_

+Regarding Dallas, their first cornerback is dealing with a concussion.
+Ezekiel Elliott isn't guaranteed to return.
+And DeMarcus Lawrence is apparently dealing with a foot injury that threatens to sideline him.

+We need to keep an eye on Za'Darius Smith, given he has a knee contusion.

 ##### _Weather_